MarceloRab/search_app_bar_page/README.md

 ## Required parameters

-We have four pages: <blockquote> SearchAppBarPage, SearchAppBarPageStream, SearchAppBarPagination and SimpleAppBarPage</blockquote>
+We have four pages: <blockquote> SearchAppBarPageObx, SearchAppBarPage, SearchAppBarPageStream, SearchAppBarPagination and SimpleAppBarPage</blockquote>

 🔎 <span> </span> `SearchAppBarPage` needs a list that is the complete list to be filtered and a